-- Transfer tax varies by state and can have additional transfer tax at the local level.
-Typically transfer taxes are split between the buyer and the seller, but it can sometimes be negotiated in the deal. - If you are selling a second home, a flipped home, or rental property, you may need to set aside additional money to cover capital gains taxes that you will owe at tax time.
-This is a tax that applies to non-inventory assets, including real estate. - Property taxes should be paid up to the closing date; you should pay your share of the property taxes in advance, by placing the money in an escrow account.
+Transfer tax varies municipality.
+Typically transfer taxes are paid for by the seller, but it can sometimes be negotiated in the deal.
+If you are selling a second home, a flipped investment home, or a rental property, you may need to set aside additional money to cover capital gains taxes and depreciation recapture that you will owe at tax time.
+These are essentially taxes that apply to non-inventory assets, including real estate.
+Property taxes should be paid up to the closing date; you should pay your share of the property taxes in advance, by placing the money in an escrow account.

-Clean up(Optional):
+Clean up:

-- Painting.
-Though it's not required, a simple fresh coat of paint can do wonders for sprucing up your home for showings. - Deep Clean.
-If you decide to pay for someone to deep clean your home getting all the nooks and crannies you might overlook while doing your general sweep through expect to pay between \$200 and \$400 for this service.
+Though it's not required, a simple fresh coat of paint can do wonders for sprucing up your home for showings.
+If you decide to pay for someone to deep clean your home - getting all the nooks and crannies you might overlook while doing your general sweep through - expect to pay between \$500 and \$800 for this service.
+While most people consider themselves relatively clean people in general, the way you live in your house day-to-day is probably a bit different than the way you'll want to live in your house when you're trying to sell it.
+Remember, every Buyer that walks through your house is walking through your house for the very first time ever.